Biomimetics: Inspiration from fruits and plants

-One source of Biomimetic inspiration is from plants.
+One source of biomimetic inspiration is from plants.
 Plants have proven to be concept generations for the following functions; re(action)-coupling, self (adaptability), self-repair, and energy-autonomy.
 As plants do not have a centralized decision making unit (i.e. a brain), most plants have a decentralized autonomous system in various organs and tissues of the plant.
 Therefore, they react to multiple stimulus such as light, heat, and humidity.

-One example, is the carnivores planet species the Dionaea Muscipula, Venus flytrap.
+One example is the carnivorous plant species Dionaea muscipula (Venus flytrap).
 For the last 25 years, there has been research focus on the motion principles of the plant to develop AVFT (artificial Venus flytrap robots).
 Through the movement during prey capture, the plant inspired soft robotic motion systems.
-The fast snap buckling (within 100-300 ms) of the trap closure movement is initiated when prey triggers the hairs of the plant within a certain time (twice within 20 s).
+The fast snap buckling (within 100–300 ms) of the trap closure movement is initiated when prey triggers the hairs of the plant within a certain time (twice within 20 s).
 AVFT systems exist, in which the trap closure movements are actuated via magnetism, electricity, pressurized air, and temperature changes.

 Another example of mimicking plants, is the Pollia condensata, also known as the marble berry.
 The chiral self-assembly of cellulose inspired by the Pollia condensata berry has been exploited to make optically active films.
 Such films are made from cellulose which is a biodegradable and biobased resource obtained from wood or cotton.
 The structural colours can potentially be everlasting and have more vibrant colour than the ones obtained from chemical absorption of light.
 Pollia condensata is not the only fruit showing a structural coloured skin; iridescence is also found in berries of other species such as Margaritaria nobilis.
 These fruits show iridescent colors in the blue-green region of the visible spectrum which gives the fruit a strong metallic and shiny visual appearance.
 The structural colours come from the organisation of cellulose chains in the fruit's epicarp, a part of the fruit skin.
 Each cell of the epicarp is made of a multilayered envelope that behaves like a Bragg reflector.
 However, the light which is reflected from the skin of these fruits is not polarised unlike the one arising from man-made replicates obtained from the self-assembly of cellulose nanocrystals into helicoids, which only reflect left-handed circularly polarised light.

 The fruit of Elaeocarpus angustifolius also show structural colour that come arises from the presence of specialised cells called iridosomes which have layered structures.
 Similar iridosomes have also been found in Delarbrea michieana fruits.

 In plants, multi layer structures can be found either at the surface of the leaves (on top of the epidermis), such as in Selaginella willdenowii or within specialized intra-cellular organelles, the so-called iridoplasts, which are located inside the cells of the upper epidermis.
 For instance, the rain forest plants Begonia pavonina have iridoplasts located inside the epidermal cells.

 Structural colours have also been found in several algae, such as in the red alga Chondrus crispus (Irish Moss).